kotelesroberto/portfolio/projects/wlt_walls_ice_cream/README.md

 <p><h4>Features of this project:</h4>
   <ul>
     <li>this is an AEM 6.3 site</li>
-    <li>all content is dynamic, managed by editors or people with hihger level access</li>
+    <li>all content is dynamic, managed by editors or people with higher level access</li>
     <li>pixel-perfect layout for every devices, all screen sizes</li>
     <li>mobile first, full responsive</li>
     <li>optimized page loading time, compressed images, compressed JS content into one file, browser cache to store what was loaded once, so the solution saved bandwith for the next page load</li>